Chief Executive Officer, USA

 Senior Counsel, Arnold & Porter LLP

 Jerry Falk joined the Thrive Networks Board in 2007.
 Jerry is Senior Counsel at the law firm of Arnold & Porter LLP (and prior to that a partner at Howard, Rice, which combined with Arnold & Porter in 2012).
 He is a Certified Specialist in Appellate Law.
 Following law school, Jerry served as law clerk to Justice William O. Douglas of the Supreme Court of the United States.
 For 10 years, Jerry also taught constitutional law at UC Berkeley’s School of Law.
 He now is a mediator and arbitrator at JAMS in San Francisco.

 After a 52 year-plus career in the law, Jerry is winding down his active practice.
 His work had included substantial cases in the fields of securities, antitrust, contracts, financing, professional liability, environmental, intellectual property and constitutional law.
 Representative clients included American Express, McKesson Corporation, Genentech, Inc., University of California, and the State of California.
 For more than 20 years, Jerry has been listed in Best Lawyers in America.
 For the third consecutive year, he was in 2006 recognized as a Top 100 Super Lawyer by Law & Politics, and he was recently recognized by The Best of The U.S. for his commercial litigation work.
 In 1994, he received the Distinguished Jurisprudence Award of the Anti-Defamation League.
 Jerry has received numerous other awards for his litigation service.

-Jerry received his J.D. from the University of California Berkeley, Boalt Hall School of Law, where he graduated first in his class in 1965 and his BA from the University of California at Berkeley (with honors, Economics) in 1962.
+Jerry received his J.D. from the University of California at Berkeley, Boalt Hall School of Law, where he graduated first in his class in 1965, and his BA from the University of California at Berkeley (with honors, Economics) in 1962.
 Jerry lives in Berkeley with his wife, Nancy.
 He has made numerous trips to Vietnam and other countries in the region in connection with his service on the Thrive Board and as part of his personal financial support for Thrive/East Meets West programs on the ground.